Residency Program

 History

 Our department of otolaryngology continues to undergo a rapid expansion.
-In 2011, the new UK Chandler Hospital opened.
-In June 2018, our new clinic opened, along with a new administrative areas and new resident workrooms.
+In 2011, the newer UK Chandler Hospital opened.
+In June 2018, our new otolaryngology clinic opened, along with a new administrative areas and new resident workrooms.
+The temporal bone lab was updated to become a hybrid temporal bone and sinus lab in 2023.
 The UK Otolaryngology residency program began in 1990 with five faculty members and one resident per year.
-We have grown steadily since that time, and now have fifteen clinical faculty members, three physician extenders, one PhD faculty member, in addition to 4 residents per year (starting with 2019-2020 recruiting cycle).
+We have grown steadily since that time, and now have nineteen clinical faculty members, four physician extenders, one PhD faculty member, in addition to 4 residents per year (starting with 2019-2020 recruiting cycle).

 Clinical and Didactic Education